The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 Function four continues normally after handling the error, but

-the pipeline terminated, so the functions in the pipeline do not run their end
+the pipeline terminated, so the functions in the pipeline do not run their end blocks.

 I’ll label ths behaviour “b” - the calling function did not stop but the pipeline did.